microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.beforeAll

-Declares a `beforeAll` hook that is executed once before all tests.
+Declares a `beforeAll` hook that is executed once per worker process before all tests.
 When called in the scope of a test file, runs before all tests in the file.
 When called inside a [`method: Test.describe`] group, runs before all tests in the group.

 ```js js-flavor=js
 // example.spec.js